 Kalderos identifies suspected duplicate discounts by using proprietary data and works with covered entities to confirm if 340B drugs have been dispensed.
 Drug manufacturers receive reports guaranteed to be accepted as valid disputes by states.
 Kalderos is piloting a project in Florida to assist drug manufactures subject to duplicate discounts.

-Given the role of MCOs in Medicaid and in consideration of the amount of money drug manufacturers overpay in duplicate discounts, it is clear current mechanisms for ensuring program integrity in the 340B program need revision.
+Given the role of MCOs in Medicaid, and given the prevalence of duplicate discounts, it is clear current mechanisms for ensuring program integrity in the 340B program need revision.
 Fortunately, technology start-up Kalderos is doing what the government and covered 340B entities have failed to do.